Back to About

 2

-Cross-border e-commerce brands should prioritize US trademark protection, as it unlocks Amazon Brand Registry and enables enforcement against counterfeiters.
+Cross-border e-commerce brands should prioritize US trademark protection, as it qualifies them for Amazon Brand Registry and enables enforcement against counterfeiters.

 3